 Having gone through school, you probably know deserts as geographical areas that get rainfall that is 10 inches and even lower each and every year.
-Africa, the second largest continent in the world has a lot of land covered by desert.
+Africa, the second largest continent in the world has a lot of lands covered by desert.
 It is estimated that over 25% of African land is covered by deserts.
 Given the little amount of rainfall that deserts receive, you would expect to find no one living in these areas.
-However, despite the harsh climatic and dangerous living conditions, the deserts in Africa are not without life.
-Many ears of adaptation to the harsh climate has made it possible for plants and even animals to survive in the harsh environments.
+However, despite the harsh climatic and dangerous living conditions, the African deserts are not without life.
+Many years of adaptation to the harsh climate have made it possible for plants and even animals to survive in the harsh environments.
 That said, let us have a look at the 10 largest African deserts.

 See Also: 10 Greatest Landmarks on Map of Africa

 1. The Sahara Desert

 This is probably the most popular dessert in the whole world.
 It is not only the largest Africa desert but also the largest desert in the world occupying 3.3 million sq. miles and still growing larger.
 It extends over 25% of the continent and occupies many countries including Chad, Algeria, Sudan, Niger, Morocco, Mali, Libya, Egypt, Mauritania and Tunisia.
 Its landscape includes salt flats, dry valleys, sand dunes as well as mountains.